vitorebatista/rung-buscape-extension/README.md

 ## Rung ─ Buscapé extension

-This is a demo extension to Rung showing how to be alerted when a product is more cheaper.
+This is a demo extension to Rung showing how to be alerted when a product is cheaper according to Buscapé's site.

 ### Full source